filecoin-project/lotus-docs/content/en/storage-providers/getting-started/mining-economics.md

 **Block rewards** are large sums that are given to the storage provider credited for a new block.
 Unlike storage fees, these rewards do not come from an associated client; rather, the network "prints" new FIL as both an inflationary measure and an incentive to providers advancing the chain.
 All active storage providers on the network have a chance at receiving a block reward, their chance at such being directly proportional to the amount of storage space currently being contributed to the network.

+{{< alert icon="warning" >}}
+A storage provider needs to have 10 TiB minimum power in the network to be eligible for block rewards.
+{{< /alert >}}

 The mechanism to earn the right to _provide_ a new block is called _WinningPoSt_.
 In the Filecoin network, time is discretized into a series of epochs – the blockchain's height corresponds to the number of elapsed epochs.
 At the beginning of each epoch, a small number of storage providers are elected to provide new blocks.
 Additionally to the block reward, each storage provider can collect the fees associated to each message included in the block.

 The number of blocks on every tipset is based on a Poisson distribution of a random variable with λ = 5.
 Provider implementations may use several strategies to choose which messages to include in every block to minimize overlap.
 Only the "first execution" of each message will collect the associated fees, with executions ordered per the hash of the VRF (Verifiable Random Function) ticket associated to the block.

+When storage provider get block rewards from the network, 25% percent of the reward will be immediately released to your miner actor's available balance and the rest 75% will become locked funds and be released linearly in 180 days.

 ### Verified clients